ExerciseCompanion/ExerciseCompanion.github.io/evaluation.md

   - Goal 4 Observations: User said his tamogochi is "dripping" and "your going back to bald"
   - Goal 5 Observations: User is happy at the 7 tomagachis in his collection
 - D
-  - Device Used:
+  - Device Used: Your Device
-  - Goal 1 Observations:
+  - Goal 1 Observations: Whats the password
-  - Goal 2 Observations:
+  - Goal 2 Observations: Likes the slide up and the graph, although it look like it goes negative
-  - Goal 3 Observations:
+  - Goal 3 Observations: User had to look for an extended amount of time to correlate that claim gives money
-  - Goal 4 Observations:
+  - Goal 4 Observations: User tried all hats
-  - Goal 5 Observations:
+  - Goal 5 Observations: User changed pet once
 - E
   - Device Used:
   - Goal 1 Observations: